-The fellow will develop skills in the diagnosis and treatment planning using both two and three dimensional diagnostic record sets for complex craniofacial anomalies, requiring interdisciplinary team care.
-The fellow will be exposed to a large clinical population with congenital and acquired craniofacial abnormalities.
-The goal of the program is to train individuals to take an active role on a cleft and craniofacial treatment team and to be proficient in all growth and development and orthodontic management aspects.
+You will develop skills in the diagnosis and treatment planning using both two and three-dimensional diagnostic record sets for complex craniofacial anomalies requiring interdisciplinary team care.
+Working with a large clinical population with congenital and acquired craniofacial abnormalities, you will take an active role on a cleft and craniofacial treatment team and become proficient in all aspects of growth and development and orthodontic management.

-This Fellowship will provide the fellow with experience in the following clinical areas:
+The fellowship will provide you with experience in the following clinical areas:

 - Newborn assessment for need of early intervention

 - Presurgical orthopedics (nasoalveolar molding) for infants born with cleft lip and palate